Meet Our Speech Pathologists

 With Bonnie, you're not just selecting a Speech Pathologist; you're choosing a dedicated advocate for both you and your child.
 Bonnie is here as your ally, she’s on your team to support your little one not only to succeed but truly thrive through their learning journey!

-• Angela Yu
+Angela Yu

 Speech Pathology Assistant

 Angela is a bilingual Speech Therapy Assistant at Teddy Talk, fluent in Mandarin and English, and conversational in Taiwanese.
-She is currently in her second year of a Bachelor of Speech Pathology at the University of Queensland and is passionate about combining theoretical knowledge with practical experience to deliver a clinically informed, creative, and compassionate approach to her work.
+She is currently in her third year of Bachelor of Speech Pathology at the University of Queensland and is passionate about combining theoretical knowledge with practical experience to deliver a clinically informed, creative, and compassionate approach to her work.

 Through her studies and clinical placements, Angela has supported preschool-aged children in developing language and literacy skills, as well as children and adults with a range of communication and feeding or swallowing needs.
 Her ability to speak a shared language with families allows her to foster trusting relationships and provide person-centred care that honours each client’s background and goals.